affinitydb/doc/Affinity server.md

 ## NAME

-affinityd - embedded web server for CGI access to the affinityd db
+affinityd - embedded web server for CGI access to the Affinity db

 ## SYNOPSIS